d4n3sh/thedaneshproject/content/posts/2011-02-21-restart-network-service-in-ubuntu.md

   - 890656345

 ---
-Here&#8217;s how to restart the network service on Ubuntu without restarting the OS
+Here's how to restart the network service on Ubuntu without restarting the OS

 `:~$ sudo /etc/init.d/networking restart`